Willyllem88/Chess-Engine/README.md

 * `-w <Player | <engine_name>>` or `--white <Player | <engine_name>>`: Specifies who will play with the white pieces.
 * `-c` or `--console-only`: Runs the program without the GUI, allowing moves to be entered via the console.
 * `-t <seconds>` or `--timespan <seconds>`: Sets the time span (in seconds) that the engine will take to make a move after its opponent.
 Can handle decimals.
-* `-l` or `--load-fen`: Loads a FEN (Forsyth-Edwards_Notation) position to the board.
+* `-f "<fen>"` or `--load-fen "<fen>"`: Loads a FEN (Forsyth-Edwards_Notation) position to the board.
 Visit (FEN documentation)[https://www.chess.com/terms/fen-chess].
+Important: The FEN string must be enclosed in quotes.
 If not specified, the initial board will be set to the default position.

 The default values are `--white Player`, `--black Player`, and `--timespan 2`.